LordMurasama/irl-iOS-Mac/README.md

  - **Bitrate:** 5800 kbps
  - **Codec:** h.264

-8.d - Go back then **active Twitch** and tap on it to enter.
+8.d - Go back then **toggle on Twitch** and tap on it to enter.
 Set your Twitch Name and Twitch ID. *(You can get the ID from [here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/))*
 8.e - Go back to **Settings** > **Streams**.
 Deactivate Belabox and activate Twitch

 ---